4d/docs/docs/FormObjects/properties_Action.md

 ## Sortable

-Allows sorting column data by clicking the header.
+Allows sorting column data by clicking a [listbox](listbox_overview.md) header.
 This option is selected by default.
 Picture type arrays (columns) cannot be sorted using this feature.

 In list boxes based on a selection of records, the standard sort function is available only:
 *	When the data source is *Current Selection*,